Russia warns Ukraine ‘out of control’ after new violence

-The situation was tense Tuesday morning, with thousands of protesters still facing down a line of armour-clad security forces blocking access to the Verkhovna Rada parliament.
+The situation remained tense Tuesday, with thousands of protesters still facing down a line of armour-clad security forces blocking access to the Verkhovna Rada parliament.

 A deafening din echoed through the devastated Grushevsky Street as protesters banged sticks on metal cannisters.
-But clashes had paused with some demonstrators even walking up to the police line.
+But in a rare calm, clashes paused for several hours with some demonstrators even walking up to the police line.